-CIM 259 (3 credits) CNC Milling II
+CNC Milling II

 This course expands upon the intermediate concepts learned in CNC Milling I and provides more hands on experience with those techniques.
 New milling procedures and cycle time reduction will be the focus of this course.
 Students are required to complete specific laboratory work to gain confidence in working with CNC Machining Centers.
 Prerequisites: CIM 208 and CIM 272

-CIM 269 (3 credits) CNC Turning II
+CNC Turning II

 Provides the student with additional time to perform specific advanced laboratory exercises in both programming and setup operations on the CNC Turning Centers.
-Programming techniques will focus completely on CNC Turning centers and will include multi-axis programming, livetooling, and Swiss-style turning.
+Programming techniques will focus completely on CNC Turning centers and will include multi-axis programming, live-tooling, and Swiss-style turning.
 A greater emphasis will be placed on the incorporation of CAM generated code in the production of finished parts.